 This paper focuses on understanding the basic concepts, theories and functioning of State.
 The course prepares the student to receive instruction in Constitutional Law and Administrative Law in the context of political forces operative in society.
 It examines political organization, its principles (State, Law and Sovereignty) and constitutions.
-As a final point, the course attempts to evaluate the contributions of Western and Indian political thinkers in the context of politico-legal experiences.
+As a final point, the course attempts to evaluate the contributions of Western and Indian political thinkers in the context of politicolegal experiences.

-Sr. No Contents Contact Hours

-UNIT-I Introduction to the study of Political Science/Politics.
-13

-Origin, different meanings, definitions

-Scope of Politics- Ancient/Greek view, Traditional view and Modern View.

-Significance of study of Political Science for Law State

-Definitions; essential elements; distinction between state and government, state and nation and State and Society.

-Theories of the origin of state

-Social Contract Theory: Views of Hobbes, Locke &Rousseau: Critical appraisal of thetheory.

-Historical/Evolutionary Theory

-Marxist Theory
+Sr. No Contents Contact Hours UNIT-I Introduction to the study of Political Science/Politics.
+Origin, different meanings, definitions Scope of Politics- Ancient/Greek view, Traditional view and Modern View.
+Significance of study of Political Science for Law State Definitions; essential elements; distinction between state and government, state andnation and State and Society.
+Theories of the origin of state Social Contract Theory: Views of Hobbes, Locke &Rousseau: Critical appraisal of thetheory.
+Historical/Evolutionary Theory Marxist Theory 13

-UNIT-II Sovereignty 10
+Sovereignty 10

-0111-11 Definitions and meaning
+UNIT-II Definitions and meaning

 Internal and External Sovereignty

 Types of Sovereignty

 Characteristics of Sovereignty

 John Austin's theory of Sovereignty

 Pluralist Theory of Sovereignty

-UNIT-III Major Political Theories 13
+Major Political Theories 13

-UNII-III Liberalism: Classical and Contemporary; Principles of Liberalism
+UNIT-III Liberalism: Classical and Contemporary; Principles of Liberalism

 Principles of Marxism.

 Theory or Principle of Separation of Powers

 Basic principles of the Theory of Separation of Powers

 Montesquieu's contribution to the Theory of Separation of Powers.

 Merits and Demerits of the Theory of Separation of Powers

-UNIT-IV Forms of Government 10 01411-14 a) Unitary and Federal; Parliamentary and Presidential Characteristics of Unitary and Federal; parliamentary and Presidential forms of Government Merits and Demerits of Unitary and Federal; Parliamentary and Presidential forms of Government
+Forms of Government 10

+UNIT-IV a) Unitary and Federal; Parliamentary and Presidential

+Characteristics of Unitary and Federal; parliamentary and

+Presidential forms of Government

+Merits and Demerits of Unitary and Federal; Parliamentary and Presidential forms of Government

-CO1 BLB1103.1 To understand the world, country, society and political state of affairs.
-CO2 BLB1103.2 To know about social rights, values and responsibility to the self and to others.
-CO3 BLB1103.3 To develop interdisciplinary approach to understand about political concepts such as state, sovereignty, population, territory etc. CO4 BLB1103.4 To have knowledge about the interrelationship that exists between state, society and law.
+CO1 BALAW- To understand the world, country, society and political state of affairs.
+1104.1 CO2 BALAW- To know about social rights, values and responsibility to the self and to 1104.2 others.
+CO3 BALAW- To develop interdisciplinary approach to understand about political concepts 1104.3 such as state, sovereignty, population, territory etc. CO4 BALAW- To have knowledge about the interrelationship that exists between state, 1104.4 society and law.

 - O.P.
 Gauba: An Introduction to Political Theory, 2016 - Sushila Ramaswamy: Political Theory: Ideas and Concepts, 2014 - S.D.
 Tansey: Politics: The Basics,2014 - Andrew Heywood: Politics, 2013 - S.K.
-White & J. Donald Moon: What is Political Theory, 2010 - A.C.
-Kapur: Principles of Political Science, 2010 - Asirvatham Eddy: Political Theory, 2010 - J.C.
-Johari: Principles of Modern Political Science, 2009 - Adrian Leftwich: What is Politics, 2005 required to attempt only one question out of each unit.
-Unit V shall carry 25 marks and shall consist of ten questions of 2.5 marks each covering the entire syllabus.
+White & J. Donald Moon: What is Political Theory, 2010

+• A.C.
+Kapur: Principles of Political Science, 2010

+• Asirvatham Eddy: Political Theory, 2010

+• J.C.
+Johari: Principles of Modern Political Science, 2009

+• Adrian Leftwich: What is Politics, 2005